puppetlabs/puppetlabs-postgresql/README.md

 }
 ```

-This example grants **all** privileges on the test1 database and on
+This example grants **all** privileges on the `test1` database and on
-the `my_table` table of the test2 database to the specified user or group.
+the `my_table` table of the `test2` database to the specified user or group.
 After the values are added into the PuppetDB config file, this database would
 be ready for use.

 ### Manage ownership of DB objects

-To change the ownership of all objects within a database using REASSIGN OWNED:
+To change the ownership of all objects within a database using
+`REASSIGN OWNED`:

 ```puppet
 postgresql::server::reassign_owned_by { 'new owner is meerkat':